If you’re buying a new home, the neighborhood you choose can be just as important as the choice of home.

 Neighborhoods containing so-called zero-lot line housing can be perfect for many people.
 If you travel often or are away from your home for extended periods of time — or simply don’t have the time or desire to maintain a large lawn — a zero-lot line home may be ideal for you.

 Zero-lot line houses extend close to the edge of their property lines.
-Less yard space means fewer yard care responsibilities but a larger amount of inside space.
+Living in a neighborhood that provides less yard space means fewer yard care responsibilities but a larger amount of inside space.
 Many communities offering this type of housing include yard care and even exterior maintenance, allowing for the so-called “lock and leave” lifestyle where your home is tended to while you travel.

 The Tresor Community in the Almaden Winery neighborhood of San Jose, Calif., is made up solely of zero-lot line houses.
 The homes range from 1,570 to 2,300 sq. ft.
 The front lawn care is handled by the home owner’s association for a monthly fee of $85.